An Idaho Firearm Bill of Sale proves the sale of a firearm and offers details about the gun sold.

 Firearm Inheritance Laws

-No law in Idaho prohibits someone from gifting a firearm to a friend or relative as long as the recipient isn’t prohibited from owning a firearm.
+No law in Idaho prohibits someone from gifting a firearm to a friend or relative as long as the recipient isn’t prohibited from owning one.